 All of the data assembled since the beginning of the GMP has consistently shown that the financial returns accruing to producers have been heavily influenced by the prevailing price of grain.
 While the export basis has unquestionably risen over time, it is the prevailing price of the commodity that continues to have the most sway over these returns.
 The GMP only includes the producer netback in the Monitor's annual reports since certain elements integral to the calculation are not available until after the close of the crop year itself.
 Nevertheless, current price and input-cost data are collected for both wheat and canola as a means of providing some insight into their probable impact on the per-tonne financial return arising to producers.
-Some of the changes observed during the first six months of the 2010-11 crop year are summarized below.
+Some of the changes observed during the first nine months of the 2010-11 crop year are summarized below.

-- The CWB's Pool Return Outlook (PRO) for 1 CWRS wheat (13.5% protein) moved steadily upwards in the first half.
-Gauged against the 2009-10 crop year's final realized price of \$236.80 per tonne, the PRO rose by a factor of 44.4%, closing out the period at \$342.00 per tonne.
+- > The CWB's Pool Return Outlook (PRO) for 1 CWRS wheat (13.5% protein) moved steadily upwards throughout much of the first nine months of the crop year.
+Gauged against the 2009-10 crop year's final realized price of \$236.80 per tonne, the PRO rose by a factor of 44.8%, closing out the period at \$343.00 per tonne.
 Much of the impetus for this improvement came from the expectation of tighter global wheat supplies in the face of a severe drought experienced by Russia and other Black-Sea exporters.
-This gain suggests a substantive improvement in the financial returns accruing to western producers in the 2010-11 crop year. - The Vancouver cash price for 1 Canada canola also climbed steadily in the first half, rising by 26.9% to an average of \$538.19 per tonne against the previous crop year's final average of \$424.19 per tonne.
-This was fuelled in large measure by a growing export demand, which saw canola reaching into new markets.
-This increase in price strongly suggests a positive impact on the pertonne financial returns of western Canadian producers.
+This gain suggests a substantive improvement in the financial returns accruing to western producers in the 2010-11 crop year. - > The Vancouver cash price for 1 Canada canola also climbed steadily throughout much of the crop year's first nine months, raising the average by 31.5%, to \$557.62 per tonne against the previous crop year's final average of \$424.19 per tonne.
+This was fuelled in large measure by a growing export demand that saw canola reaching into new markets around the globe.
+The magnitude of this price increase strongly suggests that this will have a positive impact on the per-tonne financial returns of western Canadian canola producers.

 Producer-car loading has increased substantially since the beginning of the GMP.
 This has come about as a result of many factors, not the least of which has been the formation of producer-car loading groups.
-Some of the more significant changes observed in the first six months of the 2010-11 crop year are highlighted below.
+Some of the more significant changes observed in the first nine months of the 2010-11 crop year are highlighted below.

-- > The number of producer-car loading sites situated throughout western Canada has been reduced by about a half since the beginning of the GMP, with only 378 of the original 709 left in service at the close of the 2009-10 crop year.
-Early in the first quarter another four were closed, which reduced the total number of remaining sites to 374. - Even with reduced producer-car-loading sites, producer-car shipments have continued to grow.
-Total shipments rose by 1.4% in the first half, to 5,354 carloads from 5,281 carloads a year earlier.
+The number of producer-car loading sites situated throughout western Canada has been reduced by about a half since the beginning of the GMP, with only 378 of the original 709 left in service at the close of the 2009-10 crop year.
+Early in the first quarter another four were closed, which reduced the total number of remaining sites to 374.

+Even with reduced producer-car-loading sites, producer-car shipments have continued to grow, if somewhat sluggishly.
+Total shipments fell by 3.5% in the first nine months of the crop year, to 8,332 carloads from 8,632 carloads a year earlier, largely as a result of sharply reduced shipments in the third quarter.